bouncmpe/capstone/README.md

 # Computer Engineering Senior Year Projects

-Thıs repository manages realted activities
+This repository manages high-level activities related to senior year design projects in the department of Computer Engineering.

 ## For senior-year students